talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.
     String name = "name_example"; // String | Filter results performing case-insensitive matching against the name of the campaign.
     String tags = "tags_example"; // String | Filter results performing case-insensitive matching against the tags of the campaign.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     Integer campaignGroupId = 56; // Integer | Filter results to campaigns owned by the specified campaign group ID. try {
       InlineResponse2002 result = apiInstance.getCampaigns(applicationId, pageSize, skip, sort, campaignState, name, tags, createdBefore, createdAfter, campaignGroupId);